acao780/Making-Journey/journal-pages/week-02.md

 ## AI Usage Statement

-I used **vibe coding** (LLM-assisted coding) to help generate both iterations of the p5.js sketch.
+I used **vibe coding** (Google Gemini) to help generate both iterations of the p5.js sketch.
 I described my requirements in plain language, reviewed the generated code, and made adjustments as needed.